 Moses had a choice to make between the throne of the world’s greatest empire or join a race of slaves.
 And he was even tempted to think that if he became the king of Egypt, he would be in an ideal position to free his people from slavery.
 But he chose to unite himself with God’s people because the ruler of Egypt was regarded as a pagan god and was surrounded with the most corrupted atmosphere of idolatry and heathenism.

 Even as leader of the Hebrew people, Moses suffered much “affliction” in the wilderness.
-The Hebrews were stiff-necked and rebellious, and constantly murmuring people.
+The Hebrews were stiff-necked, rebellious, and constantly murmuring people.
 From a worldly prospective, his choice had little to offer as far as pleasure and accomplishment.
-Moses’ eye was fixed upon the promises and privileges of the covenant relationship.
+But Moses’ eye was fixed upon the promises and privileges of the covenant relationship.

 Check out our Bible Answers page for more information on a variety of topics.